Interior design tips and lighting ideas for today's home! Providing professional interior design advice, home decor ideas and inspiration.

 Shopping guide: 1.
 Minka Aire Terrana Kocoa Ceiling Fan 2.
 Casa Vieja® Tropical Leaf Ceiling Fan 3.
 Outdoor Tropical White Ceiling Fan

 White fans are a dime a dozen at big box stores, but don't be lured into mediocrity.
-More interesting silhouettes can really make the room, indoors or out.
+More interesting silhouettes can really make the room, indoors or out - and white fan styles are better today than ever before.
 Interior image: Top: Murdock Young Architects; Bottom: Heather A. Wilson Architect.

 Shopping guide: 1.
 Midway Eco White Energy Star Ceiling Fan 2.
 Casa Reaction White Ceiling Fan 3.
 Kichler Botella White Ceiling Fan